wissol/eo/words-eo-en.md

 1. King or chief, boss, as a permanent status
 2. Right or Left (you say something is north of me, or south of me, or even "my east hand" according to how you are oriented)
-3. Any color beyond 12 basic colors (there's still room for a few)
+3. No more color names
 4. Any animal or plant from a warm / tropical area
 5. Any government structure, beyond a meeting
 6. Permanent Laws